pksunkara/alpaca/README.md

 ---

-You define your API, **alpaca** builds the API libraries along with the documentation.
+You define your API, **alpaca** builds the API libraries along with their documentation.
 All you have to do is publishing them to their respective package managers.

 Join us at [gitter](https://gitter.im/pksunkara/alpaca) if you need any help.